SharadaShehan/Project_Management_App/README.md

 <h2 align="center">🔧 Technical Implementations 🔧</h2>

+<h3 align="center">🖥️ Backend Architecture 🖥️</h3>
+The backend server is developed using Express.js and Apollo Server.
+It interacts with a MongoDB database to store user, project, chat, and forum data.
+The application uses session authentication, with session management facilitated by Elasticache for Redis.
+Apollo Server supports both HTTP and WebSocket connections, enabling the use of GraphQL queries, mutations, and subscriptions.
+For deployment, an EC2 instance pulls the Docker image of the backend server from AWS ECR.
+The EC2 instance is pre-configured with an IAM role that grants it permissions to access the necessary AWS services.

 <h3 align="center">📡 Real-time Communication 📡</h3>
 The application leverages GraphQL subscriptions to facilitate real-time communication between users.
 Chat messages are categorized into private, phase, and project chats.
 When a user sends a message from the mobile app, it is transmitted to the backend server via a GraphQL mutation.
 The server then determines the chat type and publishes the message to the appropriate subscribers.
 Subscriber applications receive the message, ascertain its type, and update the chat stack accordingly.